 For starters, many of us don’t relish the idea of turning the lens of discovery inward.
 What we find isn’t always pleasant.
 Sometimes, we unearth things about ourselves we’d rather not know.

-The truth is, it’s impossible to make real change in our lives when we don’t have all the facts about our motivations and behavior.
+The truth is, it’s impossible to change your life for the better if you don’t understand your motivations and behavior.
 One research study indicates that “blind spots in self-knowledge can have negative consequences, such as poor decision-making, poor academic achievement, emotional and interpersonal problems, and lower life satisfaction.”

 Developing self-understanding also takes time – something that’s often in short supply.
 And focusing on ourselves feels selfish.
 Who has time for the seemingly leisurely pursuit of self-awareness when there are kids to care for, meals to prepare, and work deadlines to meet?